Jo3yVX/CrushIdentify/README.md

 Made with Autoitv3
 Designed by Koda v1

-If there is any issue, please feel free to contact me to fix it.
-Many thanks
+If there is any issue, please feel free to contact me.
+Thanks
-- LMQ